 We offer a variety of programs and opportunities to teach children about God’s love for them and increase their knowledge and understanding of the Bible.
 We are committed to equipping parents with the support and resources to help them to nurture their children’s faith at home.

-Westminster is offering ways to continue learning, growing, and connecting by using digital tools to offer these 24/7 online resources for children and families:
+To continue learning, growing, and connecting, Westminster offers these 24/7 online resources for children and families:

 Enjoy Godly Play lessons and story-time on our YouTube channel.